Athol Williams: Anti-corruption

 Williams is acknowledged for his anti-corruption and ethical business stance.
 In October 2019, Williams blew the whistle on Bain & Company stating that they had withheld relevant information from the Nugent Commission investigating irregularities at South African Revenue Service.
 In December 2019, several media outlets reported that Bain had attempted to buy Williams's silence.
 The Nugent Commission found that Bain did not make full disclosure.
 Bain have denied these allegations.

 In March 2021, Williams testified for two days before the State Capture Commission presenting evidence relating to Bain's alliance with Jacob Zuma and Tom Moyane in alleged state capture in South Africa.
 The Commission's final report concluded that Bain's behaviour was 'unlawful' and praised Williams for rejecting hush money and acknowledged his contribution, stating 'it particularly wishes to express its appreciation to Mr Williams for the evidence he gathered and placed before the Commission.'
 In November 2021, Williams published Deep Collusion: Bain and the capture of South Africa based on his testimony and experience at Bain.

 On 1 November 2021, Williams fled South Africa due to safety concerns.
 As a witness and whistle-blower who implicated dozens of individuals in the ongoing Zondo Commission, he feared possible reprisal.
 While in exile, Williams collaborated with Lord Peter Hain to draw global attention to Bain's corrupt activities in South Africa.
 One outcome of this campaign was the announcement by the UK government on 3 August 2022 that its investigation concluded Bain was 'guilty of grave professional misconduct' leading to a 3 year ban from state contracts.

 Academic

-Williams was appointed as a Research Associate at Hertford College, Oxford University in 2022 in addition to his visiting tutor role at St. Catherine's College.
+Williams holds three academic posts at Oxford University.
+In 2023 he was appointed Lecturer in Management at Said Business School and Lecturer in Management at St Peter's College.
+He has held the position of Research Associate at Hertford College since 2022.
+In June 2024, Hertford College announced that it had awarded Williams its highest recognition, an Honorary Fellowship.

 He is the first person to earn five master's degrees from five global top-ranked universities.
-He is currently pursuing a DPhil in Politics (Political Theory) at the University of Oxford.
 He holds the following degrees: